1tpp/jdbc-postgres/README.md

-# Use JDBC to connect PostgresSQL With Docker
+# Use JDBC to connect postgresSQL with docker

 ## Try Docker